MostafaMoradi7/TemplateHandler/docs/document.md

 ## Introduction

-The Abrnoc Template Handler is a Node.js application designed to manage templates for the Abrnoc company.
+The Template Handler is a Node.js application designed to manage templates.
 It offers functionalities to create, edit, delete, and retrieve templates associated with different categories.
 This documentation will guide you through the installation process and provide information about how to use the application effectively.

 ## Installation

-Follow these steps to set up the Abrnoc Template Handler on your local machine.
+Follow these steps to set up the Template Handler on your local machine.

 ### Clone the Repository